ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/testing-and-troubleshooting-network-connectivity.md

 ```
 ## Testing Outbound connectivity from your server

 To test general outbound connectivity from your server over a specific port.
-The following Powershell command is extremely useful;
+The following Powershell command is extremely useful:
 ```
 Test-NetConnection {Hostname/IP} -port {Port}
 ```
-This command provides us with the following information;
+This command provides us with the following information:

 The name of the remote computer (If a DNS name has been used)
 The IP of the remote computer